ssmaritime.com & ssmaritime.net

 Photograph provided by John Kelk

 Sadly, during the mid sixties the Australasian luxury passenger market was rapidly declining.
-All too often, she would depart with just a small complement of passengers, therefore the time came when Shaw Savill had to decide that this grand liner had simply become uneconomic and was to be sold.
+And all too often, she would depart with a small complement of passengers, therefore the time came when Shaw Savill decided that their grand and much loved liner had sadly become too uneconomic and it was with great sadness the decision was made to place her on the market.

 Arriving at Circular Quay Sydney